 However, be aware that any changes you make to what is stored in cookies could affect this and mean your cookies do include identity data.

 - Change the default cookie names.
 See How do I change the session cookie name for AM and Agents (All versions)? for further information.

 - Use Secure cookies (providing you use SSL connections throughout) and/or HTTPOnly cookies.
-See Security Guide for further information.
+See Security for further information.